ElhamKhan859/Wifi-Hack-Public/README.md

 ### 1. Launching the Application

-To start the WiFi Hacker application, run the `main.py` script.
+To start the WiFi Hacker application, run the `wifi-hack.exe` file.
 This will open the main application window.

 ### 2. Selecting a WiFi Interface